Fourier Transform

 Reference: Li et al., "Fourier Neural Operator for Parametric PDEs"

-Neural networks exhibit a spectral bias—they tend to learn low-frequency functions more easily than high-frequency ones.
+Neural networks exhibit a spectral bias.
+They tend to learn low-frequency functions more easily than high-frequency ones.
 Fourier feature mappings overcome this limitation by lifting low-dimensional inputs into higher-dimensional spaces via sinusoidal functions.
-The Transformer architecture (Vaswani et al., 2017) introduced sinusoidal positional encoding for sequence positions; this idea was later adapted to continuous spatial coordinates, with Neural Radiance Fields (NeRF, 2020) mapping a scalar coordinate \(p\) to: \[ \gamma(p) = \left[\sin(2^0 \pi p), \cos(2^0 \pi p), \ldots, \sin(2^{L-1} \pi p), \cos(2^{L-1} \pi p)\right] \] enabling neural networks to capture fine geometric details.
+The Transformer architecture (Vaswani et al., 2017) introduced sinusoidal positional encoding for sequence positions.
+This idea was later adapted to continuous spatial coordinates, with Neural Radiance Fields (NeRF, 2020) mapping a scalar coordinate \(p\) to \[ \gamma(p) = \left[\sin(2^0 \pi p), \cos(2^0 \pi p), \ldots, \sin(2^{L-1} \pi p), \cos(2^{L-1} \pi p)\right] \] so that neural networks can capture fine geometric details.
 Tancik et al. (2020) gave a unified Neural Tangent Kernel analysis explaining why such encodings tame spectral bias.

 The same Fourier-feature principle reappears in modern Large Language Models as Rotary Position Embedding (RoPE), which encodes token positions through rotations in 2D subspaces of the query/key vectors and has become a de facto standard across recent LLM families.